Uptime-Lab/ComputeBlade/docs/main-features/ethernet.md

 ### Considerations

 * PoE standard(s) supported.
-* PoE budget.
+* PoE budget.<sup>1</sup>
 * Port count.
 * Port speed.
 * Form factor.

+<sup>1</sup> _Note the switch's PSU, switch power consumption, and power available to PoE.
+Switches are not always capable of providing full power to all available switch ports.
+For example, a switch with a 500W PSU, with 50W switch power consumption, has a 450W PoE budget.
+That allows 26.25W per port for a 24-port switch, but only 9.375W for a 48-port switch._

 ### Switches In Use

 A list of switches that Compute Blade users have successfully used to connect and power Compute Blades.
-This is not an exhaustive resource, it is only meant to provide a helpful reference for users looking to buy a switch.
+For reference only.

 | Switch                                                                     | Part No.       | Ports                          | PoE                |
 |:---------------------------------------------------------------------------|:---------------|:-------------------------------|:-------------------|